LTV A-7 Corsair II: Design

 The LTV A-7 Corsair II was a carrier-capable subsonic attack fighter.
 It was a derivative of the Vought F-8 Crusader, an earlier fighter; compared to the Crusader, it had a shorter, broader fuselage, and a longer-span wing but without the Crusader's variable-incidence feature.
 The A-7's wing was not only larger but had reduced sweepback, as well as six pylons with the carriage of up to 15000 lb of bombs or other equipment.
-According to Gunston and Gilchirst, there were no common structural features shared between the two aircraft despite their visual similarity and shared heritage.
+According to Gunston and Gilchrist, there were no common structural features shared between the two aircraft despite their visual similarity and shared heritage.

 The A-7 had fully powered flight controls, as did the F-8.
 However, conventional outboard ailerons were used (instead of the drooping ailerons mounted inboard of the wing-fold of the F-8 and doubling as flaps when flaps were deployed), along with large slotted flaps on the wing's inboard area; the wing fold was between the flaps and ailerons.
 The wing leading edge was fixed and had a dog-tooth discontinuity.
 A large air brake was fitted on the underside of the aircraft.
 The three-unit landing gear retracted into the fuselage; the twin-wheel nose gear was steerable and stressed for catapult-assisted take-offs.

 VA-147 was the first operational U.S. Navy A-7 squadron, beginning in 1967.

 To achieve the required range, initial versions of the A-7 were powered by a single Pratt & Whitney TF30-P-6 turbofan engine, which produced 11350 lbf of thrust.
 It had replaced the afterburner-equipped Pratt & Whitney J57-P-20A turbojet engine of the F-8.
 The same engine had also powered several other combat aircraft of the era, including the General Dynamics F-111 Aardvark and early Grumman F-14 Tomcats.
 The TF30-P-6 did not require an afterburner for its subsonic role.

 Later versions of the A-7 used different engines; according to Gunston and Gilchrist, this was largely due to production difficulties in keeping up with numerous military and civil demands.
 These new powerplants included the more powerful Pratt & Whitney TF30-8 and the Allison TF41-A-2 engines, a licensed model of the Rolls-Royce Spey engine.
 The TF41 corrected issues that had troubled initial A-7 operations, such as severe compressor stalls and low thrust.
 The Air Force A-7D had self-contained starting using internal batteries and a gas turbine starter.
 The Navy A-7E used an air turbine starter driven by an external air supply.